Editorial Director, Humanities & Social Sciences

-As the publisher of Albert Einstein, Princeton University Press has a grand tradition in the history of science.
-We publish books in the history of knowledge and science in the broadest sense.
+As the publisher of Albert Einstein, Princeton University Press has a longstanding tradition and commitment to the history of science, publishing books in the history of knowledge and science in the broadest sense.
 Our list encompasses the history of the natural and physical sciences, from antiquity

-to the present, while also incorporating the history of the humanities and the social sciences, the history of academic disciplines, and the history of the book.
-Throughout, our list strives to be global and diverse in period, topic, and methodology.
+to the present, while also incorporating histories of the humanities and the social sciences, of academic disciplines, and of the book.
+Throughout, we strive to be global and diverse in period, topic, and methodology.

 Are the ways we look at menopause all wrong?
-Historian Susan Mattern says yes, and The Slow Moon Climbs reveals just how wrong we have been.
+Susan Mattern says yes and, in The Slow Moon Climbs, reveals just how wrong we have been.

 The Joy of Science, narrated by acclaimed quantum physicist Jim Al-Khalili, presents 8 short lessons on how to unlock the clarity, empowerment, and joy of thinking and living a little more scientifically.